Bartholomew Roberts: Death in battle

 The pirates' plan was to sail past Swallow, which meant exposing themselves to one broadside.
 Once past, they would have a good chance of escaping.
 However, the helmsman failed to keep Royal Fortune on the right course, and Swallow was able to approach to deliver a second broadside.
 Captain Roberts was killed by grapeshot, which struck him in the throat while he stood on the deck.
-Before his body could be captured by Ogle, Roberts's wish to be buried at sea with all his arms and ornaments on (a request he had repeated in life) was fulfilled by his crew, who weighed his body down and threw it overboard after wrapping it in his ship's sail.
+Before his body could be captured by Ogle, Roberts' wish to be buried at sea with all his arms and ornaments on (a request he had repeated in life) was fulfilled by his crew, who weighed his body down and threw it overboard after wrapping it in his ship's sail.
 It was never found.

 Aftermath

 The battle continued for another two hours until Royal Fortunes mainmast fell and the pirates signaled for quarter.
 One member of the crew, John Philips, tried to reach the magazine with a lighted match to blow up the ship, but was prevented by two men.
 Only three pirates had been killed in the battle, including Roberts.
 A total of 272 pirates serving under Roberts had been captured during the battle; of these, 65 were former African slaves that Roberts had emancipated, and they were sold back into slavery.
 The remainder were taken to Cape Coast Castle, apart from those who died on the voyage back.
 54 were condemned to death, of whom 52 were hanged and two reprieved.
 Another twenty were allowed to sign indentures with the Royal African Company; Burl comments that they "exchanged an immediate death for a lingering one".
 Seventeen men were sent to the Marshalsea prison in London for trial, where some were acquitted and released.

 Of the captured pirates who told their place of birth, 42% were from Cornwall, Devon, and Somerset, and another 19% from London.
 There were smaller numbers from northern England and from Wales, and another quarter from a variety of countries including Ireland, Scotland, the West Indies, the Netherlands, and Greece.

 Captain Chaloner Ogle was rewarded with a knighthood, the only British naval officer to be honoured specifically for his actions against pirates.
 He also profited financially, taking gold dust from Roberts' cabin, and he eventually became an admiral.

 This battle proved a turning point in the war against the pirates, and many consider the death of Roberts to mark the end of the Golden Age of Piracy.

 The defeat of Roberts and the subsequent eradication of piracy off the coast of Africa represented a turning point in the slave trade and even in the larger history of capitalism.